 Every mother of the bride wants to help her daughter have the most amazing wedding day ever, and it's only natural that your mum will want to get involved and lend a hand as much as possible.

-But sometimes that enthusiasm spills over into unwanted comments, suggestions and ideas, leaving you to navigate the tricky territory of setting them straight again...
+But sometimes that enthusiasm spills over into unwanted comments, suggestions and ideas on everything from wedding invitations to the food.
+That leaves you to navigate the tricky territory of setting them straight again.

 Here are the absolute worst things a mother of the bride can say in the run up to your wedding day.

 READ MORE: The Men and Women Most Likely to Get Engaged in 2018